 Financial aid is available for summer term at the University of Richmond in the form of federal loans or private loans for students enrolled in an eligible program on at least a half-time basis (1.75 units).
-Federal Pell Grants may also be available should the student qualify.
+Federal Pell Grants may also be available to undergraduate students.

-Students who want to apply for financial aid for summer term must submit the 2022-23 FAFSA and the 2022 Summer Federal Direct Loan application to the Office of Financial Aid at least six weeks prior to the start of their summer session (forms are available at financialaid.richmond.edu/managing-your-aid/summer.html).
+Students who want to apply for financial aid for summer term must submit the 2018-19 FAFSA and the 2018 Summer Federal Direct Loan application to the Office of Financial Aid at least six weeks prior to the start of their summer session (forms are available at financialaid. richmond.edu/forms).
 Registration for summer term courses (at least half-time enrollment) must be completed before the loan can be processed.
 The loan will be paid in one disbursement at the beginning of the student's summer enrollment.

-Loan amounts borrowed during summer term will reduce loan eligibility for the following fall and spring terms.
+Loan amounts borrowed during summer term may reduce loan eligibility for the following fall and spring terms.